ebastoun/Monolayer-Stress-Microscopy/README.md

 - folder "outputs" contains all the outputs from the code.
 Some videos are also generated in the folder "Plane Stress"
 __________________________________________________

-ADDITIONALLY (BASTOUNIS LABORATORY)
-To compute MSM, the code needs the inputs from Traction Force Microscopy (TFM).
-You will find an additional script called "TFM_calculation.m" to compute those.
-All the functions you need to run TFM_calculation.m are in another folder called TFM_calculation.